If you ask Edith about making tortillas, there’s a good chance she’ll flash a big smile and show you both of her hands.

 And, even with all the joy received from introducing guests to freshly made food that’s proudly part of her culture, Edith also admits there’s one part of her job she might love the most:

-← Previous Post Meet Cuco— the Fisherman of Punta de Mita
+← Previous Post Celebrating National Wellness Month at Conrad Punta de Mita

 Next Post → Summer in Punta de Mita